دوره 13، شماره 4 - ( 10-1404 ) جلد 13 شماره 4 صفحات 328-319 | برگشت به فهرست نسخه ها

 URL: http://jhs.mazums.ac.ir/article-1-1031-fa.html

-Introduction: Chronic diseases and road accidents in southeastern Iran have increased the need for organ transplantation.
+Background and Purpose: Chronic diseases and road accidents in southeastern Iran have increased the need for organ transplantation.
 Despite this, the total number of donors is not sufficient.
-This study examined the knowledge, attitudes, and associated factors regarding organ donation among adults in the city of Khash, southeastern Iran, over a four-month period from June to September 2023.
+This study examined the knowledge, attitudes, and associated factors regarding organ donation among adults in Khash city, southeastern Iran, over a four-month period from June to September 2023.

-Methods: In this cross-sectional study, 400 individuals from comprehensive urban health service centers in southeastern Iran participated using convenience sampling.
+Materials and Methods: In this cross-sectional study, 400 individuals from comprehensive urban health service centers in southeastern Iran participated using convenience sampling.
 Data were collected using a 30-item questionnaire measuring knowledge, attitudes, and willingness to donate organs.
-Descriptive statistics and multiple linear regression were used in statistical analysis.
+Descriptive statistics and multiple linear regression analysis were used in the statistical analysis.

 Conclusion: Attitude, gender, and education level are positively and significantly associated with the willingness of people in southeastern Iran to donate organs.
 Lack of awareness, fear of surgery, and fear of judgment from others are significant barriers contributing to the low rate of organ donor card registration.
 To increase the rate of receiving organ donor cards, a multifaceted approach is recommended, including targeted educational campaigns, culture-building, health policy review, and the integration of educational interventions into primary health services.